Degis-Insurance/Degis-Core/docs/solidity-docgen/miserable-flight/FDPolicyToken.md

 Transfer the owner of a policy token and update the information in policyFlow

 Need approval and is prepared for secondary market
+If you just transfer the policy token, you will not transfer the right for claiming payoff

 #### Parameters:
 | Name | Type | Description                                                          |